Flexbox Pitfalls and How to Avoid Them

 Flexbox is amazing and powerful, but can feel so broken when you don’t know the pitfalls and gotchas to watch out for.
 The emotion train of using flexbox typically goes like this:

 - oooh flexbox looks nice, I’ll try it!

 - OMG it’s amazing!
 Look Ma, no floats!

 - falls face first into pitfall I hate this CSS garbage!

 That’s how it was for me as well.
 I got so frustrated I decided to dive super deep and master the flexbox beast.
-Since then I’ve helped over 10,000 devs master flexbox through answering questions and building a full on Flexbox Zombies story course.
+Since then I’ve helped over 10,000 devs master flexbox through answering questions and building a full on Flexbox Zombies mastery game.
 From this experience I’ve seen patterns of what things trip people up the most.
 Here are the most common pitfalls and how to avoid them.

 flex shorthand changes flexbox defaults